fbpx

 By submitting the LCA employers make several attestations required by law before the Department of Labor may certify the LCA: That the employer will pay the employee at least the prevailing wage for the specific occupation in the geographic area.

-Most LCAs are filed online through an electronic system, LCA link can be found here.
+Most employers file LCAs online through an electronic system, and you can find the LCA link here.
 Employers must create an employer account in order to file the LCA.
-Alternatively, the LCA can be filed through the employer’s counsel’s attorney account.
-LCAs can be submitted to the Department of Labor by mail provided that the employer has obtained prior approval from the Department of Labor to submit the LCA by mail.
-The LCA must be filed no more than six months before the commencement of the employment.
+Alternatively, the employer’s counsel can file the LCA through their attorney account.
+Employers can submit LCAs to the Department of Labor by mail if they obtain prior approval for this method.
+They must file the LCA no more than six months before the employment begins.
 There is no fee for filing the LCA with the Department of Labor.

-The LCA is usually approved within seven (7) business days from the date of filing.
-The Department of Labor rejects the LCA only if it is incomplete or contains obvious inaccuracies.
-The LCA may be approved for a maximum period of three (3) years.
-After the certification, the LCA must be printed and signed by the employer.
+The Department of Labor usually approves the LCA within seven (7) business days from the filing date.
+They reject the LCA only if it is incomplete or contains obvious inaccuracies.
+The Department of Labor may approve the LCA for a maximum period of three (3) years.
+After receiving certification, the employer must print and sign the LCA.
 The employer must maintain the original in its files.
 Additionally, the employer must keep a copy of the signed LCA in the public access file created for the specific H-1B case.
 Another copy of the LCA shall be sent to USCIS with the H-1B petition.

 Employers shall file the LCA about a month before submitting the H-1B petition, taking into account that it takes the Department of Labor seven (7) business days to certify the LCA.
 Employers should be aware that sometimes the online electronic system does not recognize the information submitted by the employer, and employers have to send additional verifying information.
 This usually happens with the Federal Employment Identification Number, and employers have to send additional documents to verify that the EIN number is a real one.
 If employers prepare for the submission of the LCA beforehand even in case of such complications they will have the certified LCA by the deadline for filing the H-1B petition.